hcyogeesh/originalPython/Miscellaneous/incompleteFilesInfos.md

 18. E = 417 - Learn to use arrays in python.
 19. E = 416 - Learn to solve through dictionary.
 20. E = 423 - Try to optimise the first function.
+21. E = 423 - Solved but understand the different logic behind it. <!-- Easily done, high priority -->